radicle-dev/radicle-upstream/docs/submit-patch-using-upstream.md

 ## Create a patch

-1. In your terminal, navigate to the working copy that you created in the "Create a local working copy" section.
+1. Navigate to the working copy that you created in the "Create a local working copy" section.
    ```
    cd /path/to/working/copy